 - Cashew butter

-You can also look into “sunbutter,” which is made from sunflower seeds, or dehydrated peanut butter, which has an even longer shelf life.
+You can also look into “sun butter,” made from sunflower seeds, or dehydrated peanut butter, which has an even longer shelf life.

-Keep at least six pounds (3 kg) of nut butters per person.
+Keep at least six pounds (3 kg) of nut butter per person.

 8. Butter, Oil, and Lard

-Oils and other fats are some of the most calorie-dense foods that you can find.
-They’re a good source of energy and can add flavor to different foods.
-Additionally, oils and fats are necessary for cooking, and to prevent food from sticking to pots and pans.
+Oils and other fats are some of the most calorie-dense foods you can find.
+They’re a good energy source and can add flavor to different foods.
+Additionally, oils and fats are necessary for cooking and to prevent food from sticking to pots and pans.